 The CBT Exam Experience

 My impression of taking the exam under CBT format conditions is that it is a very solitary and isolating experience.
-For some that may be a comfortable environment; for others, it could be very intimidating.
-My advice is to replicate that environment as much as you can as you prepare for the exam and to visualize yourself taking the exam under these conditions.
+For some that may be a comfortable environment; for others it could be very intimidating.
+My advice it to replicate that environment as much as you can as you prepare for the exam and to visualize yourself taking the exam under these conditions.
 A sense of familiarity with the exam environment is your best defense against nerves on exam day.
 In our courses, we provide you with numerous, timed, onscreen practice exam opportunities where you can practice you problem-solving skills in an exam-like setting.

 Allowable Items on the CBT Exam